 Railay (also spelled Raileh, Railey and, thanks to auto-correct, Railway!) is the name of a mainland peninsula just south of Ao Nang, but, as three of its sides are surrounded by the sea and it is backed by a range of spectacular limestone cliffs that cuts it off from all roads, it has the feel of a real island.
 Almost every square metre of habitable land has been developed, though the buildings are all low-rise, low density and, for the most part, tastefully designed.

 The main attraction of Railay is that the two principal beaches are, without a doubt, the most stunning strips of sand on the Krabi coastline – perhaps even on the whole Thai mainland.
 We are talking world-class, picture postcard material.
 Long, gently curved, with white powder sand sloping down to emerald green water and framed by coconut palms against a backdrop of towering, craggy rocks.
-Awesome (in the original sense of the word).
+Awesome (in all senses of the word).

 West Railay (sometimes known as Sunset Beach), pictured at the top of the page, is where you will find most of the big resorts offering high quality accommodation.
 Their reception areas, restaurants and most expensive rooms are situated right next to the sand, although the area they cover stretches right back almost to the east coast.
 The beach is beautiful, but can get a bit noisy in the day as it is also the arrival and departure point for longtail boats from Ao Nang.
 Evenings are blissfully quiet.

 East Railay (Sunrise Beach) has the least attractive beach of the three.
-In fact, there is no actual beach as much of the water is lined with mangrove trees and seemingly continual construction work (rather than the tsunami, as some tourists seem to believe) along its length means it looks rather shabby.
+In fact, there is no actual beach as much of the water is lined with mangrove trees and seemingly continual construction work along its length means it looks rather shabby.
 It is used as ‘the back door’ of Railay, the goods delivery point for all of the hotels, as well as the pier for taxi boats to and from Krabi Town and Ao Nam Mao.
-At low tide, the water recedes around 300m, so passengers have to wade out – with their luggage – in the slippery mud.
+At low tide, the water recedes around 300m, revealing not sand, but sticky mud.

 The bulk of accommodation is actually on this side of Railay and on the steep hill behind it.
 But why stay here?
 Well, for one, it is much cheaper.
 Most of the bars, tour offices and independent restaurants are also located here – but you will have to walk at least 5 – 10 minutes to get to a beach.

-Phra Nang Bay is on the southernmost tip of Railay and, as the best beach on the peninsula, is where most people (including daytrippers from Ao Nang and Krabi) spend their days.
+Phra Nang Cave Beach is on the southernmost tip of Railay and, as the best beach on the peninsula, is where most people (including day-trippers from Ao Nang and Krabi) spend their days.
 It can get very crowded as a result, so early morning and late afternoon are the best times to visit.
 If you want to spend your nights here, you will have to splash out on the super-luxurious Rayavadee Resort which occupies all of the land behind the beach.
 Because of this, public access to Phra Nang Bay is only by boat, or by a pretty cliffside pathway located at the end of East Railay that circles the resort grounds.
 The path is frequented by monkeys and – occasionally – rare dusky langurs.

 Apart from sunbathing and swimming, the main activity on Railay is rock-climbing, which attracts enthusiasts from all over the world.
 An abundance of climbing schools also exist to teach beginners.
 Although this is still considered to be the best place to climb, many serious climbers on a budget have moved to the next door Ton Sai beach, which offers cheap accommodation and a more bohemian lifestyle.